 Bowman's 1955 set is famous for the TV design but Topps came close to using their own television-inspired design on the 1968 Topps cards that covered the previous season's World Series.
 Gibson's card highlights his shutout from Game 4 and the Cardinals eventually won the series in seven games.
 Gibson's success in the World Series throughout his career is also featured in the 1965 and 1969 Topps sets.

-Taking a look at the back of Gibson's 1963 Topps card, you would be hard pressed to think that he was going to be a future Hall of Fame pitcher.
-The 1963 set has one large cartoon included on the reverse side of each card and Bob's shows his catcher diving to try to catch one of his pitches as Gibson led the league in walks.
-Up to that point, he had a major league record of 34-36 but he would be 217-138 over the rest of his career.
+Taking a look at the back of Gibson's 1963 Topps card, you would be hard-pressed to think that he was going to be a future Hall of Fame pitcher.
+If you flip the card over, the 1963 set features a large cartoon on the back.
+Gibson's card shows his catcher diving to try to catch one of his pitches as the Hall of Famer led the league in walks.
+Up to that point, he had a win-loss record of 34-36, but he would be 217-138 over the rest of his career.

 The Bob Gibson card in 1962 Topps is a short-printed, high-number and it is one of the most difficult and valuable cards to find in the final series.
 Eagle-eyed collectors should also look for cards #110-#196 of the 1962 set to see if they have the famous green tint that was common in the second series.

 Gibson has been a frequent signer in modern baseball card sets and his autograph is one of the most recognizable from his era.
 His signature is very clean and you can always see each letter clearly.
 His autograph is also famous for the loops in the "B" of his first name and the "i" in his last name never being dotted.
 The Epic Signature autograph in the 1999 Upper Deck Century Legends set is a beautiful example of a quality Gibson signature.